 - A. Opening Worship - 1.
 Welcome time.
-Greet each other with "Peace be with you!" - 2.
-Sing "Serve God, Serve God" Serve God, serve God, all you little children, God is love, God is love.
+Greet each other with "Peace be with you!" - Sing "Serve God, Serve God" - Serve God, serve God, all you little children, God is love, God is love.

 Serve people, serve people, all you little children, God is love, God is love! - 3.
 Dear God, thank you for this Ascension Sunday.
 Teach us more all about it so that we may learn more about you.
-There are many new and good things that we can learn and do.
 Thank you for Sunday School and the time to learn from each other.
 In Jesus' name.
 Amen.